Who is our Metropolitan?

 In

-addition, to complete his duties, the deacon is permitted
+addition, to complete his duties, the Deacon is permitted

 to touch the Table of Oblation, the Altar, and to move